 Wakeup Call Boss: The first Gym Leaders in the first, third, and fourth generations use Rock Pokémon, which have a type advantage against Fire-type starters.
 This began with Brockfor players who started with Charmander.
 The second generation instead starts with Falkner, who uses Flying Pokémon, which would have this trait for players who chose the Grass-type Chikorita.

-Definitely Whitney.
-Whitney is always a WUC Boss because her Miltank has Milk Drink, Defense Curl, Rollout, and Attract.
+Whitney is a WUC Boss because her Miltank has Milk Drink, Defense Curl, Rollout, and Attract.
 Defense Curl results in a 50% defense boost and doubles Rollout's power which continues to increase after each successive use.
 After 3 or 4, it can OHKO your entire team.
 And Attract makes it so that if your Pokemon is the opposite gender, 50% of the time it won't even attack.
-(Theoretically, anyways- which, of course, means that the probability is effectively greater than 80.)

 Generation V does this for everyone, as the Gym Leader changes based on your starting Pokémon.
 Assuming people who ask you what Pokémon you started with can't be lied to to avert this.